-Some students may decide not to continue taking our courses for a number of reasons, including a perceived lack of improvement in their performance in specific courses, a change in requirements or general dissatisfaction with our programs, which may adversely affect our business, financial condition, results of operations and reputation.
+Some students may decide not to continue taking the courses offered by the VIE for a number of reasons, including a perceived lack of improvement in their performance in specific courses, a change in requirements or general dissatisfaction with the programs of the VIE, which may adversely affect the business, financial condition, results of operations and reputation.

-The success of our business depends in large part on our ability to retain our students by delivering a satisfactory learning experience and improving their performance in the courses they have taken.
-If students feel that we are not providing them the experience they are seeking, they may choose not to renew their existing packages.
-For example, our courses may fail to significantly improve a student's performance in the relevant subject area.
-Student satisfaction with our programs may decline for a number of reasons, many of which may not reflect the effectiveness of our lessons and teaching methods.
+The success of the business of the VIE depends in large part on the ability to retain the students by delivering a satisfactory learning experience and improving their performance in the courses they have taken.
+If students feel that the VIE is not providing them with the experience they are seeking, they may choose not to renew their existing packages.
+For example, the courses offered by the VIE may fail to significantly improve a student's performance in the relevant subject area.
+Student satisfaction with the programs of the VIE may decline for a number of reasons, many of which may not reflect the effectiveness of its lessons and teaching methods.
 Students also need to be self-motivated in order to successfully complete the courses in which they enroll.
-If students' performances decline as a result of their own study habits or inability to learn the course material, they may not renew their memberships with us or refer other students to us, which could materially adversely affect our business.
+If students' performances decline as a result of their own study habits or inability to learn the course material, they may not renew their memberships with the VIE or refer other students to the VIE, which could materially adversely affect the business.

 A student's learning experience may also suffer if his user experience does not meet expectations.
-If a significant number of students fail to significantly improve their proficiency in the applicable course subject after taking our lessons or if their learning experiences with us are unsatisfactory, they may not renew their memberships with us or refer other students to us and our business, financial condition, results of operations and reputation would be adversely affected.
+If a significant number of students fail to significantly improve their proficiency in the applicable course subject after taking the lessons offered by the VIE or if their learning experiences with the VIE are unsatisfactory, they may not renew their memberships with the VIE or refer other students to the VIE and the business, financial condition, results of operations and reputation would be adversely affected.

-Failure to protect the confidential information of our teachers, students and other customers against security breaches could damage our reputation and brand and substantially harm our business and results of operations.
+Failure to protect the confidential information of the teachers, students and other customers of the VIE and our subsidiaries against security breaches could damage the reputation and brand and substantially harm the business and results of operations.

 A significant challenge to the online education industry is the secure storage of confidential information and its secure transmission over public networks.
-Most purchases of our membership are made through our websites.
-In addition, online payments for our membership are settled through third-party online payment services.
-Maintaining complete security for the storage and transmission of confidential information on our technology platform, such as student names, personal information and billing addresses, is essential to maintaining student confidence.
+Most purchases of the membership are made through the websites.
+In addition, online payments for the membership are settled through third-party online payment services.
+Maintaining complete security for the storage and transmission of confidential information on the technology platforms of the VIE and our subsidiaries, such as student or customer names, personal information and billing addresses, is essential to maintaining student or customer confidence.